nrfconnect/sdk-nrf/doc/nrf/ug_nrf91.rst

 ************

 The modem supports LTE-M (Cat-M1) and Narrowband Internet of Things (NB-IoT or LTE Cat-NB).
-By default, the modem starts in LTE-M mode.
+By default in our samples, the modem starts in LTE-M mode.
+However, this is highly configurable.

 When using the LTE Link Control driver, you can select LTE-M with :kconfig:`CONFIG_LTE_NETWORK_MODE_LTE_M` or NB-IoT with :kconfig:`CONFIG_LTE_NETWORK_MODE_NBIOT`.